sergeimanzhos/GPRKE/README.md

 The provided file saved_own_gpr_model.mat is a Matlab workspace file containing the following objects:

-'minmaxinfo' - a 6 x 2 array that contains minimum (1st colummn) and maximum (2nd column) values of the features, to be used to scale the inputs before calling the model
+'minmaxinfo' - a 6 x 2 array that contains minimum (1st column) and maximum (2nd column) values of the features, to be used to scale the inputs before calling the model

 'c' - the vector of coefficients **_c_** of the GPR equation (whereby the output _y_(**_x_**) = Σ<sub>_i_</sub> _c_<sub>_i_</sub> _k_(**_x_**,**_x_**<sup>(_i_)</sup><sub>train</sub>) where _i_ runs over _N_ training points) .
 It is computed as **_c_** = **_K_**<sup>-1</sup> **_f_** where **_K_** is the covariance matrix (with the noise parameter added on the diagonal) and **_f_** is the vector of target values at the training points. _k_(**_x_**,**_x_**') is the kernel.